phantomVK/phantomvk.github.io/_posts/2017-08-27-HeightListView.markdown

         createObserver();
     }

-    // Overrides to set a suitable measure spec.
-    //
-    // @param widthMeasureSpec  widthMeasureSpec, not changed.
-    // @param heightMeasureSpec heightMeasureSpec replaced with a custom one.
     @Override
     protected void onMeasure(int widthMeasureSpec, int heightMeasureSpec) {
         int spec = MeasureSpec.makeMeasureSpec(Integer.MAX_VALUE >> 2, MeasureSpec.AT_MOST);
         super.onMeasure(widthMeasureSpec, spec);
     }

-    // Sets the data behind this ListView.
-    //
-    // Unregisters the observer of the pre adapter before which will be replaced.
-    // After the new adapter is setted, registers a observer.
-    //
-    // @param adapter Set the new listView adapter
     @Override
     public void setAdapter(ListAdapter adapter) {
         if (adapter == null) throw new NullPointerException();